Vidhyashreiei/Saanchari_/replit.md

-# Saanchari - Tourism Chatbot for Anand, Gujarat
+# Saanchari - Tourism Chatbot for Andhra Pradesh

 ## Overview

-Saanchari is a sophisticated tourism chatbot built with Streamlit that serves as a digital travel companion for visitors to Anand, Gujarat, India.
+Saanchari is a sophisticated tourism chatbot built with Streamlit that serves as a digital travel companion for visitors to Andhra Pradesh, India.
 The application leverages Google Gemini AI to provide intelligent, contextual responses about local tourism, attractions, and cultural experiences.
-The system is designed with a focus on local expertise, multi-language support, and intelligent itinerary generation capabilities.
+The system is designed with a focus on local expertise, multi-language support, intelligent itinerary generation capabilities, and quick action buttons for enhanced user experience.

 ## User Preferences